LandonTheCoder/raytrace/NOTES.md

 ### Lambertian distribution ###
 Lambertian distribution is a more accurate way to implement diffuse surfaces.
 It scatters reflected rays in a manner proportional to cos(ϕ), with ϕ as the angle between reflected ray and surface normal.
 In other words, a ray is most likely to scatter in a direction near surface normal, and less in directions away from it.
 It can be created by adding a random unit vector to the normal vector.
 With hit point as p and normal vector as n, there are 2 sides at that intersection, so there are 2 tangent unit spheres displaced from surface by length of radius (1 for unit sphere).
 1 is displaced in direction of normal (n) and 1 is displaced towards -n.
 There are spheres touching surface centered at (P + n) and (P - n), where (P - n) is inside surface and (P + n) is outside.
 We pick a point S on the unit sphere on the outside, and send a ray from P to S (vector (S - P)).

+### Gamma Correction ###
+Gamma correction is a transform applied before writing a pixel value.
+A linear space means an image without any gamma correction, and gamma space is one with that correction applied.
+In our case, the lack of that correction causes it to be irrealistically dark.

+We are applying a "gamma 2" correction, meaning a correction to exponent 1/gamma (in this case 1/2 or square root) for linear to gamma.
+(It would be to exponent gamma or squaring to go from gamma to linear.)
+That results in a more consistent change of color.

 ## Surface/Materials Notes ##